sahilrajput03/sahilrajput03/feed.md

 # What is typematic?

-The initial delay between pressing a key and the start of repetition is called the typematic delay.
-The time between key repeats once repetition begins is called the typematic rate.
+The initial delay between pressing a key and the start of repetition is called the _typematic delay_.
+The time between key repeats once repetition begins is called the _typematic rate_.

 <div align="right">Date: 12 Sep, 2023</div>